 In the spirit of “do for self,” Sapelo Square hopes to intervene in the marginalization and erasure of Black Muslims in the public square by building an online forum that places Black Muslims at the center.
 Our mission is to celebrate and analyze the experiences of Black Muslims in the United States to create new understandings of who they are, what they have done, and why that matters.”

 Sift through 1108 books on black Muslims, 2 journals, and 14 counts of related topics.
-This is a great way to engage with academic books, revealing the more mainstream resources that are out there on black history, literature, physics, astronomy, politics, international relations, and religion.
+This is a great way to engage with academic books, revealing the more mainstream resources that are out there on black and black muslim history, literature, physics, astronomy, politics, international relations, and religion.